Knowing More About Costa Rica

 Besides the Manuel Antonio National Park, this area also offers great sports fishing, rafting, ATV, boat river safaris, Carara National Park, horseback riding and more.

-For the hotel accommodation, Manuel Antonio offers unique boutique hotels that range from 3* to 5*.
+For lodging options, Manuel Antonio offers unique boutique hotels that range from 3* to 5*.
 Most of the properties offer stunning views of the Pacific surrounded by the magical tropical forest.
 Travelers will experience a combination of rainforest and beach in a single location.

 1 hour from Liberia (LIR) airport.

 45 minutes from San Jose to Tamarindo.